 Little tied-up Christmas trees wobbling around a Berlin hotel courtyard today, looking like so many skinny stockinged bank-robber heads.

-Posted in From our contributors, Plants worldwide, tagged architecture, art, building, city, gutter, photography, pictures, San Francisco, sidewalk, wall, weeds on 1 May 2012 | 4 Comments »
+Posted in California plants, tagged architecture, building, city, gutter, San Francisco, sidewalk, wall, weeds on 1 May 2012| 4 Comments »

 On the sloping streets of San Francisco, local plants are interacting with the local architecture, growing against all odds.
 Phoebe Kuo sent in the above photo, reporting, “An intrepid urban plant seeks refuge on a steep San Francisco incline on Hayes Street, facing Alamo Square park (home of the famous Full House ‘painted ladies’), inside a nice, wet rain gutter.”
 Let’s take a closer look…

-Posted in Plants worldwide, tagged art, building, city, confinement, France, Lyon, photography, plants, scaffolding on 22 November 2011 | Leave a Comment »
+Posted in Plants worldwide, tagged building, city, confinement, France, Lyon, scaffolding on 22 November 2011| Leave a Comment »

 Walking in the workaday neighborhood of Part Dieu on a trip to Lyon recently, on my way to the famous Les Halles food markets, I was struck by a tableaux that I had to stop and photograph.

-Posted in Plants worldwide, tagged animals, art, birds, building, photography, Pigeons, Portugal, urban plants, wall on 26 August 2011 | Leave a Comment »
+Posted in Plants worldwide, tagged animals, birds, building, Pigeons, Portugal, urban plants, wall on 26 August 2011| Leave a Comment »

 The pretty, aging river-port town of Alcácer do Sal is known for the storks that nest atop its church towers, but it was the pigeons and plants that caught my eye.

-Posted in Plants elsewhere in NYC, tagged art, Belgium, building, house, houseplant, Mons, photography, window on 16 August 2011 | Leave a Comment »
+Posted in Plants elsewhere in NYC, tagged Belgium, building, house, houseplant, Mons, window on 16 August 2011| Leave a Comment »

-Posted in Events, exhibitions, etc., From our contributors, Projects from others, tagged art, Berlin, book, building, film, friedrichshain, photography, quiz, winner on 8 July 2009 | Leave a Comment »
+Posted in Events/exhibitions/etc., From our readers, Projects from others, tagged Berlin, book, building, film, Friedrichshain, quiz, winner on 8 July 2009| Leave a Comment »

 Stills from Flip Flop by Anke